 19 members enjoyed a dry weekend in the northwest, based at the Station Bunkhouse in Plockton.
 On Friday 3 other members joined some of the 19 for a climb of Blaven.

 Saturday: Bruach na Frithe, Am Basteir, Fuar Toll, The Storr, Saileg, Sgurr a' Bhealach Dheirg, Aonach Meadhoin.

 Sunday: Ciste Dhubh, Beinn Bhan, Sgurr a' Mhaoraich, Carnan Cruithneachd.

 As well as these outings, some had a day off exploring Applecross, and the Plockton area.
 The excellent seafood in the local hosteleries was sampled too.

 9 members attended and travelled in 3 cars to Fersit, leaving at 07:10.
 Walking from Fersit started at 09:40.
 A group of 4 climbed Stob a' Coire Mheadhoin (1105m) and Stob Coire Easain (1115m).
 The other group of 5 climbed Stob Coire Scriodain (979m) and Chno Dearg (1046m).
 There was some fresh soft snow lying above 700m.
 Light snow flaked through in the morning with cloud lying over the tops, but by lunchtime, conditions cleared and good views were seen all around.
+Very little wildlife spotted – some grouse and heard one golden plover.
 The last walkers returned to the cars at 17:40.
 Unfortunately, there was a mix-up over chip-shop venues.
 Some stopped in Blair Atholl and others in Dunkeld!
 Last car back to Forfar at 20:45.
 A long day.

 5 of the committee met in the Osnaburg to set the weekend meets for July 2017 to June 2018.
 The work of trying to get bookings for accommodation has started.